Brown Amazon shipping box with light brown packing tape

 Landed Price Issues

 The landed price for your product is the total price, including shipping and handling and additional fees such as VAT.
-If your landed price is too low in an effort to compete with other sellers, you may no longer win a share of the Buy Box.
-Amazon pricing can be complicated, which is why many sellers turn to automated repricing tools.
+If your landed price is too low to compete with other sellers, you may no longer win a share of the Buy Box.

 Gold trophy on a black and silver pedestal with text, “Buy box winner”